Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 By Infrastructure Preference

-Zero infrastructure (just files): Parquet + DuckDB.
+Zero infrastructure (files only): Parquet + DuckDB.
 No servers, no processes, no cost.

-Managed cloud service: Timescale Cloud, ClickHouse Cloud, InfluxDB Cloud, or QuestDB Cloud.
-Let someone else handle upgrades, backups, and scaling.
+Managed cloud service: Timescale Cloud, ClickHouse Cloud, InfluxDB Cloud, or QuestDB Cloud, all of which delegate upgrades, backups, and scaling to the provider.

-Serverless / pay-per-query: Apache Iceberg on S3 + AWS Athena or Google BigQuery.
-Pay only when you query.
+Serverless / pay-per-query: Apache Iceberg on S3 with AWS Athena or Google BigQuery.
+Costs are incurred only when queries run.

-Key Takeaway: If you are unsure, start with TimescaleDB for online needs and Parquet files for offline ML.
-This dual-storage approach covers 90% of preprocessed time-series use cases and both technologies are free, battle-tested, and well-documented.
-You can always add more specialized solutions later.
+Key Takeaway: When uncertain, the appropriate starting point is TimescaleDB for online needs and Parquet files for offline ML.
+This dual-storage approach covers 90% of preprocessed time-series use cases; both technologies are free, production-proven, and well documented.
+More specialised solutions can always be added later.

 The most robust architecture for preprocessed time-series data uses two storage layers: TimescaleDB for online serving (APIs, dashboards, real-time queries) and Parquet files for offline ML (model training, batch analytics, experiments).
-Here is a complete implementation.
+A complete implementation follows.

 Architecture Overview